der-grosse/r6-strats/README.md

 #### Map View

+- you can add multiple reinforcement above each other when clicking hatches (might even be when right clicking?)
 - add toggle for floors of map
 - operator icons with small rectangle shapes clip outside
 - zoom slider
 - scroll bars when zoomed in
+- click an drag to pan map

 ### Misc